salilab/saliweb/doc/modules/build.rst

       Installs a provided list of text files in the ``txt`` directory underneath the installation directory.
 The files can be installed in a subdirectory if desired by giving the *subdir* argument.

+   .. method:: RunPerlTests(tests)

+      Runs a set of Perl tests of the frontend implementation.

+   .. method:: RunPythonTests(tests)

+      Runs a set of Python tests of the backend implementation.